w-stephen/datumpilot/Planning/master_prompt_pack.md

 2) TypeScript Interfaces - TypeScript interfaces for each agent's request and response payloads.

-3) Orchestration Flow - a step-by-step description of how `/api/fcf/interpret` should call the agents and the deterministic rules/calculation engine, including how to handle failures and low confidence.
+3) Orchestration Flow - a step-by-step description of how `/api/fcf/interpret` should call extraction (if image), deterministic validation/calculation, and the Explanation Agent, including how to handle failures and low confidence (derived from parseConfidence + validation).

 4) Sequence Diagram Description - a textual sequence diagram (steps) that I can later draw or document visually.